wombleton/gitlaw-nz/acts/E/Energy Companies Act 1992.md

     *   (b) the interim trustee concerned shall be deemed to have been granted leave of absence until the expiration of that time, and shall not be capable of acting as an interim trustee during the period of that leave of absence.

-    (4) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who does any act as an interim trustee while incapacitated under subsection (1), except---
+    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who does any act as an interim trustee while incapacitated under subsection (1), except---

     *   (a) where the incapacity arises under paragraph (a) of that subsection; or